ProgSomel/dpt-circular3-frontend-developer/dpt-frontend-task/README.md

 # 1. How To Run the Project 🔥

--Open your CMD, Clone the Repository to your local machine, after cloning go to the project folder on CMD and do the following instructions:
+-Open your CMD, Clone the Repository to your local machine, after cloning, go to the project task's folder(dpt-frontend-task) on CMD and do the following instructions:
 1. npm install
 2. npm run dev
 After that you can run the project on localhost in a Browser